okillgus/adapt-input-memo/README.md

 Memory component for adapt learning framework.

-The **Memo Component** provides a component for saving textinput and displaying it later.
+The **Input-Memo Component** provides a component for saving textinput and displaying it later.

 There are two modes to go: The readonly-mode will display the memorized text.
 The other mode will display a textarea where you can write down some notes that you want to memorize.